NOTICE: Like any other educational tool,

 *

-My friends, we all know that the making of music and the singing of songs not only promotes social bonding and joy but it speaks to the heart.
-Additionally, a sense of achievement comes from generating musical tones and then working, possibly with others, to create order and mastery out of them.
-It follows then, that music-making assumes an important role in religious worship in general, and in Christian discipleship in particular.
-In the first few centuries of the Christian era the singing of unaccompanied plain chant gradually assumed prominence in church worship, and the biblically-specified active participation of the congregation in the music-making (Ps.
+My friends, we do not travel very far as an organist before we begin to realize that there is much, very much for us to study away from the instrument.
+It's compulsory in order to be a musician in the true sense of the word, to work the machine, and to play the space which we, as organists, are obliged to do on all occasions.
+The hand and foot technique we work so hard to develop are obvious to most listeners who watch us pressing keys, but they generally have little idea about how earnestly we must also apply ourselves in the pursuit of knowledge in all the departments of learning demanded.
+As for the weekly job situation, the denomination for which we're contemplating serving, by its name, is typically a pretty good indicator of what sort of music-making will be expected of us there, but musical standards in the churches really did not begin to crystallize down into something consistent from place to place until relatively recently.
+In the first few centuries of the Christian era, as the singing of unaccompanied plain chant gradually assumed prominence in church worship, the biblically-specified active participation of the congregation in the music-making (Ps.
 33:3) formerly practiced in Christian worship was "officially" done away with.
-The purely pneumatic, primitive pipe organ known in Byzantium from the late 4th century was by around the year 700 being built in England, but due to its extremely crude mechanism it was atrociously loud and overwhelmingly noisy not to mention cumbersome to play and of very limited musical means.
+The purely pneumatic, primitive pipe organ known in Byzantium from the late 4th century was being built in England by around the turn of the 8th century, but due to its extremely crude mechanism it was atrociously loud and overwhelmingly noisy not to mention cumbersome to play and of very limited musical means.
 With the application of 13th century improvements in its playable portion and action followed by the invention of stop controls in the 14th century the instrument took on new powers of flexibility.
-It was also around that same time that composers first began writing for keyboard instruments employing early forms of notation (Robertsbridge Codex, c.1360), but it wasn't until the 16th century that western congregations gradually resumed active participation in worship with singing from hymn books (with and without organ accompaniment).
+We know that it was also around that same time that composers first began writing for keyboard instruments employing early forms of notation (Robertsbridge Codex, c.1360).
+It wasn't until the 16th century however that western congregations gradually resumed active participation in worship with singing from hymn books (with and without organ accompaniment).
 These great hymns of faith kept congregants in touch with their heritage, exposed them to some of the greatest melodies and words ever penned, gave worship a sense of majesty and beauty, helped them lift their hearts to God, imparted correct doctrine, and embedded the truth of God in their minds, all at the same time.
 Their hymn singing not only contributed to the depth of their worship experience but exalted and magnified the name of God and arguably did more than any other single resource to help them offer up their devotions.
 By then the organ was capable of significant and compatible support for the singing even though in some quarters organs were considered too secular and banned from worship.

-Despite the fact that the raw, visceral sound of a huge pipe organ is a total adrenaline rush for the player, there is an acute scarcity of organists, especially at the level of the local church to where little if any organ hymn accompaniment or solo organ repertoire is ever heard or even remembered.
-At the very top of the profession superb organists are still being trained, but these professionals, understandably, are reluctant to commit to working where the pay is meager and no first rate instrument is at their disposal.
+Despite the fact that the raw, visceral sound of a huge pipe organ is a total adrenaline rush for us players, there is an acute scarcity of our breed of musician, mostly at the level of the local church to where little if any organ hymn accompaniment or solo organ repertoire is ever heard or even remembered.
+At the very top of the profession superb organists are still being trained, but these professionals, understandably, are reluctant to commit to working where the only openings are part-time, the pay is meager, and no first rate instrument is at their disposal.
 As for amateur organists who don't make their living at it, many of these are sensitive and skilled performers, but, all too often, after these students go off to the universities, they're never seen locally again.
 If we can agree that organs have this special facility in worship and we're keen for them to continue, then we who aspire to play them regardless of our current level of proficiency or whether we're currently under the tutelage of a teacher, need a way forward that permits us to continue growing.
 Besides working at the console, a large part of our grounding involves some critically important study we're obliged to learn away from the keys -- knowledge and education we accumulate from independent study, private instructional lessons, and yes, from our own experience or the experience of others.
 This website is a warehouse of that grounding which, along with this webmaster's compositions and personal testimony, forms an outreach ministry serving each and every person who shares that same God-given interest.

 *

-During his teen years this webmaster, in a dream one night triggered by a prayer made in faith, was taken in the spirit to a celestial building where it was shown him beyond a shadow of a doubt that the sound of the pipe organ is held in high regard there and that what exactly IS up there, how it's used, and what it sounds like DEFIES THE IMAGINATION.
+During his teen years this webmaster, in a dream one night triggered by a prayer made in faith, was taken in the spirit to a celestial building where it was shown him beyond a shadow of a doubt that the sound of the pipe organ is held in high regard there and that what exactly IS up there, how it's used, and what it sounds like IS GLORIOUS AND BEYOND THE MUSICIAN'S IMAGINATION.
 Being an eyewitness and earwitness to this he can testify with absolute certitude that it is pleasing to God (and therefore not wrong or sinful or unjustifiable or unscriptural here on earth) to employ this musical instrument to praise Him, that such use in no way contradicts or makes void anything in His written Word, rejects the authority of Christ, or violates any command of God or principle of faith.
 Those on this earth who condemn or discourage the use of the organ (or any other musical instruments) to lead the singing of hymns, psalms, and spiritual songs of praise, who are worshiping humility and believe that performing musicians draw too much attention to themselves to be pleasing to God, don't realize it but they're laboring under a very serious misconception.
 If only such ignorance could be brought to a halt finally, one wonders whether those outside the folds of churchianity whose hearts are hardened in unbelief might be persuaded in a spirit of love to mollify their attitude and begin to think about what God has done for them.
-FAITH (confidence in God) does not come about in a vacuum; it comes by HEARING (Rom.
+FAITH (reception of the gospel of grace, confidence in God, and total reliance upon Him) does not come about in a vacuum; it comes by HEARING (Rom.
 10:17), something a person hears causes their faith to rise, and we organists do nothing in a worship setting without having our listeners in mind.
 This means that organ consoles in places of worship are not merely work stations for sound production; they're also pulpits in the sense that whatever the organist does at them to create sound is conjoined with faith.
 There are pastoral dimensions to being a church musician.

 NOTE: The word CHURCH appearing 77 times in the New Testament comes from the Greek word "ekklesia" which means "called out ones, an assembly."
 This same word is used over 300 times in the Septuagint, the Greek translation of the Old Testament created c.
 270 B.C. where it refers to an assembly of Jews in a synagogue and is translated "congregation" ... thus it may refer to either an assembly of Christians OR Jews.
 In the New Testament (Acts 7:38) Stephen, for example, describes Israel after the exodus as a "congregation (Gr. ekklesia) in the wilderness."
 And, as everyone knows, this word has been borrowed to refer to any specific denomination, the clergy or officialdom of the same, the public building which houses the organ(s) where they meet, as an adjective ("church musician"), or even as a verb to bring someone to the building to receive one of its rites (to "church them").
 Church therefore can be a confusing little word which needs to be understood not only in its proper context within the biblical passage where it is used but also in terms of its various collateral meanings in spoken and written usage.